Who We Are

 What We Do

-Women throughout our community are brought together to flex their philanthropic muscles, improving the lives of women, children, and families.
+Women throughout our community are brought together to flex their philanthropic muscles, improving the lives of women, children, and families in poverty.
 Women United spearheads two critical fundraising events each year.
 The Women’s Leadership Breakfast brings in top national speakers for an inspirational breakfast.
-Shop & Stroll is a fun girls’ night out.

 Get Involved